mohammadGh/my-typescript-library-starter/README.md

 ``` sell
 pnpm release
 ```
-after releasing the `change-log doc` automtically generated to `CHANGELOG.md` file at the root of the project.
+after releasing the `change-log doc` automatically generated to `CHANGELOG.md` file at the root of the project.

 ## ESLint & ESLint Configuration
 We use @antfu amazing eslint configuration.
 Js file `eslint.config.js` configures the `eslint`.
 It extends antfu's configuration but you can customize it. for example if you prefer to use double-quotations for string, change this file as: